2025 Gaza Strip anti-Hamas protests: Collapse of January-March 2025 ceasefire

 A ceasefire between Israel and Hamas took place from 19 January 2025 to 18 March 2025.
 After it was implemented, the Israel Defense Forces (IDF) withdrew from nearly all of the Gaza Strip, and fighting paused for around two months.
 On the night of 18 March, Israel ended the ceasefire by launching a surprise attack on Gaza, stating that their airstrikes targeted senior Hamas officials.
 According to Palestinian sources, the strikes resulted in over 500 fatalities.

-The current protests began a day after Palestinian Islamic Jihad, a Hamas-allied militant group, fired rockets toward Israel.
-Israel then ordered a large portion of Beit Lahia’s residents to evacuate, sparking significant anger among the local population.
+The protests began a day after Palestinian Islamic Jihad, a Hamas-allied militant group, fired rockets toward Israel.
+Israel then ordered a large portion of Beit Lahia's residents to evacuate, sparking significant anger among the local population.

 Protests

-CNN estimated that "thousands" had protested in Beit Lahiya, and AP estimated around 3,000.
+CNN estimated that "thousands" protested in Beit Lahiya, and AP estimated around 3,000.
 A Middle East expert stated that he would not "be surprised if there were 10,000 in total" protesters across the different protests.
 The protestors chanted slogans such as "we want an end to the war" and "we want to live", as well as "Hamas out" and "Hamas are terrorists."
 Protesters held signs and banners with phrases such as "enough of displacement" and "stop the war", as well as "Hamas does not represent us."
-BBC reported that in Gaza, protesters have told Hamas fighters to steer clear of schools and hospitals.
+BBC reported that in Gaza, protesters told Hamas fighters to steer clear of schools and hospitals.